 3. Track Your Progress

 Even when you have kept your resolution for a few months, you could lose track of all the progress you’ve made!
 Being able to see your progress is a huge motivator to keep moving forward.
 This study shows that self-monitoring your progress increases the likelihood of keeping New Year’s resolutions.

 Once your resolution is set, create a simple spreadsheet to track your progress as time goes on.
 Keeping organized with a spreadsheet allows you to be more productive while accomplishing your goals.
 You can also create calendar reminders to log your progress to see how your New Year’s resolution journey is going.
 Once your progress is organized, keeping track of your goals becomes an easy habit to follow and POOF!
 Your resolution just became a new lifestyle.

 Beyond Self Storage Brings Organization to Your Life

-Organization can help with other aspects of life beyond New Year’s resolutions.
-Open up more space for your home and peace of mind by taking advantage of self storage.
+Our organization can help with other aspects of life beyond New Year’s resolutions.
+Open up more space for your home and peace of mind by taking advantage of self-storage.
 Beyond Self Storage has storage facilities in Pittsburgh, PA at Robinson and Ross, in Mount Lebanon, PA, Rochester Hills, MI, Commerce Township, MI, St. Louis, MO, Chesterfield, MO, Eagan, MN, Maplewood, MN and Lenexa, KS.
 Whether you’re looking for storage for your home, business or vehicle, we have a solution for you.

 Reserve a storage unit today!